Ethiel97/laravel_pusher_axios/README.md

 # Project Title

-A project using axios to handle http requests and Pusher for real-time stuff. **Don't forget to link back to the tutorial.**
+A Laravel Vue.js project using axios to handle http requests and Vuex to manage state. **Don't forget to link back to the tutorial.**

 ## Getting Started